Joehuu/osu-wiki/wiki/Performance_troubleshooting/en.md

 ### Loss of control

 During gameplay, one or more input devices stop responding.
 Everything on screen moves correctly but it’s not possible to play properly until control returns.
-When diagnosing or reporting, it may help to:

 - Press `Ctrl` + `F11` to see the frame time display graph.
 Check whether there is a lot of white on the graph when this occurs (this means another app or driver on your system is using too much CPU time, delaying input).

 ### Low frame rate

 During gameplay, the frame rate is unable to keep up, resulting in jittery and awkward movement of objects on the screen.
 This can also result in higher perceived input latency.
-When diagnosing or reporting, it may help to:

 - Check whether it still happens straight after a PC restart.
 - Try closing any application which shows overlays on the game (Discord, Steam, NVIDIA Shadowplay etc.).